gfx/Swift-PureJsonSerializer/README.md

   println(error)
 }

+// build a JSON structure
 let profile: Json = [
   "name": "Swift",
   "started": 2014,
-  "keywords": ["OOP", "functional programming", "static types", "iOS"], ]
+  "keywords": ["OOP", "functional programming", "static types", "iOS"], ] println(profile.description)      // packed JSON string println(profile.debugDescription) // pretty JSON string
 ```

 # DESCRIPTION

-This is an alpha software.
-Any API will change.
+Swift-JsonSerializer is a JSON parser and serializer which is implemented in pure Swift and adds nothing
+to built-in / standard classes in Swift.

+(TBD)

 # KNOWN ISSUES

-* This library doesn't work with optimization flags (`swiftc -O`)
+* This library doesn't work with optimization flags (`swiftc -O`) as of Xcode 6 GM / Swift version 1.0 (swift-600.0.51.3).

 # SEE ALSO